wikimedia/mediawiki-tools-scap/docs/scap2/index.rst

 ###################

-Most Wikimedia services have migrated to the newer scap 3.0 deployment architecture, however, a few services and most notably, Mediawiki itsself, still utilize the "legacy" scap 2 architecture, which is outlined below:
+Most Wikimedia services have migrated to the newer scap 3.0 deployment architecture, however, a few services and most notably, MediaWiki itsself, still utilize the "legacy" scap 2 architecture, which is outlined below:

 .. toctree::